1greenapplee/protractor-custom-locators/README.md

 ---------------- | -------------
 repeatDescriptor | string

-## Testing
+## Contributing

-If you want to contribute to the package please write tests... these commands run the tests.
+If you want to contribute to the package please suggest locators and use cases.

 ```
 $ npm run webdriver